-A "point of expense" refers to any event where data is transfered, stored, or computed using billable cloud services or where Understanding and Managing Costs standard or premium data is used and results in costs being incurred.
+A "point of expense" refers to any event where data is transfered, stored, or computed using billable cloud services, or where Understanding and Managing Costs standard or premium data is used and costs are incurred.
 In this use case, there are 11 potential points of expense.

 The following figure provides an overlay of where points of expense can occur.